WEB DESIGN PROCESS

 Design Approval, Beta Site Staging & Content Population

 Once all the designs are approved, we convert them into a fully functioning website that sits on a staging server, hidden from search engines.
 We then populate the site with all your content and provide you access for review.
-Any revision and tweaks are made until the site is ready for launch.
+Any revisions and tweaks are made until the site is ready for launch.

 Right before final launch, we test all the forms and functionality on all major browsers and from desktop, tablet and mobile devices (both in landscape and portrait orientation) to make sure everything looks and functions properly.